-In addition to the 32 food items in the table, Japan applies biotech labeling requirements to high oleic acid soybean products, even though the oil extracted from the soybean does not contain traces of the introduced genes or proteins.
-Also, Rainbow papaya 55-1 is expected for full approval in second half of CY2011 and 'Item containing papaya as a main ingredient' will be added to #33.
+In addition to the 33 food items in the table, Japan applies biotech labeling requirements to high oleic acid soybean products, even though the oil extracted from the soybean does not contain traces of the introduced genes or proteins.
+Similarly, high lysine corn will be subjected to same labeling requirement.